-Our audiologists perform newborn hearing tests on all babies born at our hospital.
+A newborn hearing test is given by a newborn hearing screener, and test results are reviewed by an audiologist.
 While most babies don't have hearing loss, it's important to detect possible hearing loss early.
 Discovering hearing loss early allows parents time to arrange early treatment and support that will set the child up with the best opportunities for success.

 The Screening Tests

 Two common hearing tests performed on babies are the otoacoustic emissions test and the auditory brainstem response test.
 Depending on the child, one or both tests may be performed.